ultraio/ultra-discord-uniq-roles-bot/packages/server/README.md

 ### Dev

-Spins up a localhost server to perform development against for the client-side.
+Spins up a localhost server to perform development against for the server-side.

 ```
-npm run vue-dev -w client
+npm run -w server
 ```

 ### Build